pvhung1211/docker-learn/Container.md

 ```

+#### -d -it :
+- The container will be detached, we can **won't see the interactive shell immediately**, but the opened terminal process (via `-it`) keeps the container running

+#### -d
+- runs a container in the background (if you wish to interact with the container immediately after its creation, don't use detach)

 ### -it
 - -i: The `-i` (interactive) flag in Docker is used to keep **STDIN** open even if not attached to the container.
 It's often used together with `-t` as `-it` for interactive processes like a shell.